danielsomerfield/yer-song/roadmap.md

 ## DB Schema
 * Create a smarter partitioning scheme for Song (and maybe entities), then create id lookups via a GSI

+## Known bugs
+* if two songs have the same number of votes they are ordered by the key meaning they can jump unexpectedly when added or voted